Hackney Carriage and Private Hire Vehicle Licenses

 To apply for a vehicle licence

-To apply for either a Hackney Carriage or private hire vehicle licence please contact us on 01923 776611 to request an application pack, alternatively these forms can be collected in the reception of our Council offices.
+To apply for either a Hackney Carriage or private hire vehicle licence please download the forms below or contact us on 01923 776611 to request an application pack, alternatively these forms can be collected in the reception of our Council offices.

 When submitting the application you will be required to submit all of the following (documents must be original):